Hands down a MUST-HAVE

 - Sprinkle crumbles over sweet potato mixture.

-- Bake uncovered for 25-35 minutes until topping is golden brown.
-Let casserole cool for about 10 minutes before serving.
-The casserole will set-up as it cools.
+Bake uncovered for 30-40 minutes until topping is golden brown.
+Let casserole cool for at least 15-20 minutes before serving.
+This is important as the casserole will set-up as it cools.